The Bundeswehr in Lithuania: Major steps towards the German manoeuvre brigade

 Lithuania will pay for the construction of military and civilian infrastructure.

 As a partner country, Lithuania will also meet the needs of family members accompanying the troops, with day-care centres and schools as well as family-friendly accommodation and job opportunities in Kaunas and Vilnius.
-Good flight connections are also intended to facilitate travel between the two countries.
+Good flight connections also facilitate travel between the two countries.
 An attractive setup and the best possible conditions for training, exercises and personal life are to ensure that the troops on site are motivated and effective.